publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch77/schIII/ptC/m__us_usc_t22_s6951.md

     (b) __Public participation__

-        In preparing the report described in subsection (a) of this section, the Trade Representative shall seek public participation by publishing a notice in the Federal Register and holding a public hearing.
+        In preparing the report described in subsection (a), the Trade Representative shall seek public participation by publishing a notice in the Federal Register and holding a public hearing.

 ([Pub.
 L. 106–286, div.
 B, title IV, § 421][/us/pl/106/286/s421], Oct.
 10, 2000, [114 Stat.
 903][/us/stat/114/903].)